object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 .. proof:exercise::

-    Create a new Python :term:`package` named :mod:`math_utils` containing a :term:`module` called :mod:`primes`.
+    In your week 2 exercise repository, create a new Python :term:`package` named :mod:`math_utils` containing a :term:`module` called :mod:`primes`.
     In the :mod:`primes` module define a function :func:`isprime` which takes in a single integer argument and returns `True` or `False` depending on whether or not the argument is prime.
 There is no need use a sophisticated algorithm, simply checking whether the number is zero modulo any of the integers less than its square root will be fine.
-Test your code by running the following in the exercise
+Test your code by running the following in the exercise repository:
-    repository:

     .. code-block:: console